 While the skis are turning because of the other movements and interaction with the snow, counteracting is the rotation of the torso contrary to the way the skis are turning, one of the essentials of skiing1 and how we create good separation.

-Some like to see separation as a passive notion, of either "skiing into counter" or "passive tip lead" or "the lower body turning under a stable upper body" but in performance skiing, when there is significant ski-snow interaction, separation is created through an active upper body movement: counteraction and coiling specifically mandates that the torso actively turn opposite to the skis.
+Some like to see separation as a passive notion, of either "skiing into counter" or "passive tip lead" or "the lower body turning under a stable upper body" but in performance skiing, when there is significant ski-snow interaction, separation is created through an active upper body movement: counteraction and coiling specifically mandate that the torso actively turn opposite to the skis.

-Counteraction it is a component of good separation of upper and lower body and a fundamental movement of great skiing.
+Counteraction is a component of good separation of the upper and lower body and a fundamental movement of great skiing.
 Counteraction complements counterbalancing as when you're countered, the slight bend forward at the hips also helps balance over the outside ski and these two movements combined throughout the turn, result in great balance and range of motion.

 Beginners generally focus on moving the shoulders to create counter, but it is better to focus on moving the hips.
 Good counteracting includes the hip, trying to minimize torsion on the spine.

 You may sometimes hear of "letting the legs rotate in the hip sockets" or Femur rotation.
 That idea is related to counteracting from the hips but ties it to leg rotation.
 In performance skiing, due to the engagement of the skis in the snow, the legs are not free to rotate, so the upper body will need to counteract, instead.